heimrichhannot/contao-pdf-creator-bundle/README.md

 ## Usage

 ### Setup

-1. Install the pdf library you want to use (currently mpdf and tcpdf are supported, see [PDF Creator library](https://github.com/heimrichhannot/pdf-creator)) for more information
+1. Install the pdf library you want to use (currently dompdf, mpdf and tcpdf are supported, see [PDF Creator library](https://github.com/heimrichhannot/pdf-creator)) for more information
 1. Install bundle with composer or contao manager

         composer require heimrichhannot/contao-pdf-creator-bundle